Bringing a Puppy Home, Their First Day Home & Tips for the Journey: Our Guide

 No matter how excited everyone is about the puppy’s arrival, keep their homecoming low-key.
 It’s so easy to everyone to want to shower the new dog with affection, particularly the younger members of the family.

-While the new pup is getting used to its surroundings, always supervise excited children and give your dog some much-needed time out from all the excitement - and the opportunity to sleep peacefully whenever they want to.
-A puppy of this age will need to sleep for upwards of 20 hours a day so can go from active to asleep in seconds!
+While your new pup is getting used to their surroundings, always supervise excited children and make sure you give your puppy plenty of much-needed time out from all the excitement - and the opportunity to sleep peacefully whenever they want to.

 On your first day with a new puppy, start off by having them in one room and let them explore in their own time discovering the scents, sights and sounds of this new world.
 Allow your puppy to settle in gradually and in their own time.
 This is far better than overwhelming them with enthusiastic games, cuddles and plays while they are still trying to find their paws.

-Make things familiar for the new puppy
+1. Make things familiar for the new puppy

 Your new puppy is still a tiny baby.
 Up until now, their whole life has been spent in one place, a comfortable environment, close to their mother and with their littermates for company.